pfefferle/wordpress-webmention/readme.md

 ### 2.3.3 ###

-* added filter for webmention endpoint (to add/require additional paramaters: <https://github.com/pfefferle/wordpress-webmention/issues/39> or <https://github.com/pfefferle/wordpress-webmention/pull/41>)
+* added filter for Webmention endpoint (to add/require additional paramaters: <https://github.com/pfefferle/wordpress-webmention/issues/39> or <https://github.com/pfefferle/wordpress-webmention/pull/41>)

 ### 2.3.2 ###

 * added more params to `webmention_post_send` (props to @snarfed)
-* removed rescedule of webmentions (props to @snarfed)
+* removed rescedule of Webmentions (props to @snarfed)

 ### 2.3.1 ###

-* use error-code 403 instead of 500 if pingbacks/webmentions are disabled for a post (thanks @snarfed)
+* use error-code 403 instead of 500 if Pingbacks/Webmentions are disabled for a post (thanks @snarfed)
 * added `webmention_comment_parent` filter

 ### 2.3.0 ###